Accessing Electronic Court Records

 What electronic court records are accessible remotely?

-Currently, the public may search for and view electronic Registry of Actions (ROA) for many types of civil cases including:
+Currently, the public may search for and view electronic Registry of Actions (ROA) for many types of public civil cases including:

 • Traffic tickets (citations) (statewide)